 - Andorra joined the United Nations very late.
 Despite that the United Nations (UN) was established soon after the end of the Second World War, Andorra joined the UN in 1993.
 The country waited 48 years because they didn’t want to violate their neutrality during the Cold War.
 In 1993, Andorra also joined the Council of Europe.

-- The country did a great job in preserving its architectural heritage.
+- The country did a great job of preserving its architectural heritage.
+If you’re a history buff, this fact definitely makes Andorra worth visiting.
 Over the past few decades, authorities erected modern homes and structures.
 At the same time, they preserved Andorra’s unique old edifices.
 For example, Andorra takes great pride in having one of the oldest parliament buildings in Europe.
 It was built in the 15th century.
 Today, members of the parliament vote in another building, but you can check the old one with this fantastic tour.

 - A Russian adventurer claimed ownership of Andorra in the 20th century.
 In July 1934, Boris Skossyreff claimed to be Andorra’s sovereign and even received the support of the country’s General Council.
 During the same month, he also declared war on the Bishop of Urgell, one of Andorra’s co-princes.
 The bishop arrested Skossyreff and expelled him from Spain, ending a crazy saga in the country’s history.

 Interesting Facts About Andorra That Might Make You Jealous

 In this section, you’ll explore some of the most interesting facts about Andorra.
 Some of them might even make you envious.

 - Andorra has one of the highest life expectancies worldwide.
 Andorrans live to a very old age.
 Men’s average life expectancy is close to 81, while females live to 83 on average.
 Most of the top 10 countries with a high life expectancy are tiny ones like Iceland, Monaco, San Marino, and Singapore.